imperialebola2018/chainchecker/Documentation/Methods.md

 We take the default maximum incubation period to be 21 days and the minimum to be 4 days.
 This has been estimated in numerous studies;
 selected reading includes, **Eichner, Dowell & Firese, 2011**, **Bull.
 WHO, 1978**, **Bwaka et al. 1999** and **Ebola virus disease, WHO, 2018**.

 ### Developing symptoms

-There are two correction factors, one for bleeding and one for diarrhea with defaults 6 and 4 days respectively.
+There are two correction factors, one for bleeding^& and one for diarrhea with defaults 6 and 4 days respectively.
 These denote the average time to develop each symptom after disease onset.
-There are multiple studies detailing the development of Ebola symptoms; **Valasquez et al. 2015** produced a systematic review on the time from infection to disease.
+There are multiple studies detailing the development of Ebola symptoms;
+**Valasquez et al. 2015** produced a systematic review on the time from infection to disease.

 ### Time from onset to death

 If an individual does not recover, we set the default time from symptom onset to death at 9 days.
 This value usually falls within the range of 8 to 10 days with further discussion found in **Valasquez et al. 2015**.

 Definitions
 ===========

-^Bleeding is defined as **bleeding from the nose, bleeding from the mouth/gums, blood in their vomit, blood in their stool and /or bleeding from puncture sites** -at time of reported onset-.
+^& Bleeding is defined as **bleeding from the nose, bleeding from the mouth/gums, blood in their vomit, blood in their stool and /or bleeding from puncture sites** -at time of reported onset-.